 The three compliance departments conduct about 300 on-site firm reviews each year.
 Each of these reviews tests the firm’s activities against the IIROC rules.
 IIROC then issues a report to the firm about their compliance, highlighting the areas that they need to improve or change immediately.

 IIROC’s three compliance departments collaborate on their programs and activities in the interests of efficiency and effectiveness.
-Each year they work together to issue a Consolidated Compliance Report that provides an overview of common compliance deficiencies.
-This report helps firms assess the effectiveness of their own compliance programs, supervisory oversight and internal controls.
+Each year they work together to issue a Compliance Report.
+This report helps firms determine areas of focus for their own compliance programs, supervisory oversight and internal controls.

 Each compliance department maintains its own Risk Assessment Model, which acts as a risk management tool to help identify, define and assess risks for regulated firms compared to the industry as a whole and compared to a firm’s peers as a group.
 These models help staff determine priority focus in IIROC’s compliance examination cycle.